minio/minio/docs/metrics/prometheus/README.md

 Here `prometheus.yml` is the name of configuration file.
 You can now see MinIO metrics in Prometheus dashboard.
 By default Prometheus dashboard is accessible at `http://localhost:9090`.

+Prometheus sets the `Host` header to `domain:port` as part of HTTP operations against the MinIO metrics endpoint.
+For MinIO deployments behind a load balancer, reverse proxy, or other control plane (HAProxy, nginx, pfsense, opnsense, etc.), ensure the network service supports routing these requests to the deployment.

 ### 6. Configure Grafana

 After Prometheus is configured, you can use Grafana to visualize MinIO metrics.